Mount Pinatubo Trekking Adventure

-I've been to a few trek on my few years of travelling (if you call walking continuously just to get to my destination and walking for hours to see the 7 falls of Mambukal a trek) but never been to a major mountain hiking.
-When I learned that Pinoy Travel Bloggers group will be having a trek to Mount Pinatubo, I didn't hesitate to join and I set this event on my calendar.
-Being on my places-to-go list for the past 2 years, I was able to finally set my feet on one the most beautiful spot in the Philippines, the Mount Pinatubo crater lake.
+I’d been to a few treks on my few years of travelling (if you call walking continuously just to get to my destination and walking for hours to see the 7 falls of Mambukal a trek) but never been to a major hiking.
+When I learned that Pinoy Travel Bloggers group will be having a trek to Mount Pinatubo, I didn’t hesitate to join and I set this event on my calendar.
+Being on my places-to-go list for the past 2 years, I was able to finally set my foot on one the most beautiful spots in the Philippines, the Mount Pinatubo crater lake.

-One of the advantages of being invited on such trip with travel bloggers is you don't need to worry anymore on the travel plan and itinerary.
-But that doesn't mean opinion's or request's of each joiners doesn't matter.
+One of the advantages of being invited on such trip with travel bloggers is you don’t need to worry anymore about the itinerary.
+But that doesn’t mean opinion or request of each joiners don’t matter.
 One must participate and share on everything.
-With that, I'd like to thank everyone who worked on this extravagant event for Pinoy Travel Bloggers.
+With that, I’d like to thank everyone who worked on this successful event for Pinoy Travel Bloggers.

-After registration, we got our 4x4 ride to the jump-off point.
-We're too picky on which 4x4 to ride to, all wanted to have an open air ride.
-We only had 10 minutes before the gate closes so we hurriedly boarded on whatever 4x4 available.
-Me and my group got a closed 4x4.
+After registration, we got our 4×4 ride to the jump-off point.
+We’re too picky on which 4×4 to ride to, all wanted to have an open air ride.
+We only had 10 minutes before the gate closes so we hurriedly boarded on whatever 4×4 available.
+Me and my group got a closed 4×4.

-The downside of the closed 4x4 is it's hard to take pictures unless you're sitting on the front seat but the upside is you can avoid the dust particles from the outside.
+The downside of the closed 4×4 is it was hard to take pictures unless you’re sitting on the front seat but the upside is you can avoid the dust particles from the outside.